 Compare to fast food: Uh, most fast food restaurants don’t offer this (except Freshii).

-Now you’ve got some serious options.
+Now you’ve got some options.
 I’ve included some ideas to get you your half-plate of veggies, but of course, you can substitute with your favourites.
 And if you pick up some pre-washed greens, you can easily make a side salad.
-(Try this Easy Arugula Salad.)

 - Tuna melt.
 Somehow a tuna sandwich seems more like lunch, but adding a little cheese and frying turns it into a satisfying supper.
 Pair with sliced cucumber or baby carrots.
 And make sure to use whole-grain bread (real whole-grain – here’s how to tell).

-Compare to fast food: You won’t get real whole-grain bread in any restaurant that I know of, except Good Earth.
-The best the others usually do is 50%.
+Compare to fast food: You won’t get real whole-grain bread in most restaurants.
+They’re usually 50% or so.

 - Poached egg sandwich with avocado, greens, or sliced tomato.
 Throw a few extra thick tomato slices in the hot pan at the end for a quick veggie side.